 The ICD has two parts: the lead(s) and a pulse generator.
 The lead(s) are made up of wires and sensors that monitor the heart rhythm and deliver energy used for pacing and/or defibrillation (see below for definitions).
 The generator houses the battery and a tiny computer.
 Energy is stored in the battery until it is needed.
 The computer receives information from the leads to determine how the heart is beating.

-Biventricular ICD.
-Leads are attached in the right atrium, the right ventricle and the left ventricle.
+- Biventricular ICD.
+Leads are attached in the right atrium, the right ventricle and the coronary sinus, adjacent to the left ventricle.
 This technique helps the heart beat in a more efficient way and is specifically used for patients with heart failure.

 Your doctor will determine which type of ICD is best for you.

 How Does an ICD Work?

 The ICD monitors the heart rhythm, identifies abnormal heart rhythms, and determines the appropriate therapy to return your heartbeat to a normal rhythm.
 Your doctor programs the ICD to include one or all of the following functions: